 Coconut oil and coconut butter, apart from possessing antimicrobial properties, also help heal the lining of the gut.
 Now you understand why your mother always prefers using coconut oil for cooking, don’t you?

-As mentioned by Dr. Oz in his much-acclaimed website, coconut oil enhances digestion and helps in absorbing fat-soluble vitamins (9).
+Coconut oil enhances digestion and helps in absorbing fat-soluble vitamins (9).

 3. Helps Cope With Diabetes

 Diabetes is one of the most common illnesses plaguing humanity today.